-For Boone and Callaway counties, each year approximately \$1,664,237 is received in grant funding.
-Below is a list of the grants received in 2020.
+For Boone and Callaway counties, each year just a little less than \$1,500,000.00 is received in grant funding.
+Below is a list of the grants received in 2021.

 Missouri Department of Social Services Juvenile Court Division Program: \$89,444.
 Funding for this grant has consistently been received since 1995.
 This funding provides funding for two deputy juvenile officers in Boone County.
 The goal of this program is to support juvenile courts to serve youth on a local level such that the youth may be afforded the necessary services through their local courts in order that they can remain in the community rather than being exposed to a larger segment of the juvenile justice system.